PabloTheThinker/frame-converter/README.md

 *Actual sizes vary based on video complexity and motion*

+## 🔒 Security

+FrameConverter is built with security as a priority:

+- ✅ **No Command Injection** - All FFmpeg commands use argument lists (not shell strings)
+- ✅ **Path Traversal Protection** - All file paths are sanitized and validated
+- ✅ **Input Validation** - File types, sizes, and permissions are checked
+- ✅ **No Network Access** - Fully offline application, no data collection
+- ✅ **Timeouts & Limits** - All operations have appropriate resource limits
+- ✅ **Safe Subprocess Handling** - Processes can be safely cancelled

+For more details, see [SECURITY.md](SECURITY.md).

+### Reporting Security Issues

+If you discover a security vulnerability, please follow responsible disclosure:
+- **Contact privately**: DM on X/Twitter [@pablothethinker](https://x.com/pablothethinker)
+- **Don't publish** until a fix is available
+- See [SECURITY.md](SECURITY.md) for full details

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.